Vasavinelakuditi123/Mcsft-Prjct/README.md

 # About Us
-i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.
+We are BTech pursuing Students,from 3rd year we considered this as problem as we facing the same situtaion regularly.

+-  N Vasavi
+-  U Vijay Ram
+-  M renuka
--  Keerthi Korumilli
+-  G Srinadh

 # Privacy Policies